ragmer09toske/creditBroker/README.md

 # React Native Expo App

 This is a [React Native](https://reactnative.dev/) application built using the [Expo](https://expo.dev/) framework.
-This app demonstrates [describe the core functionality of your app].
+This app demonstrates a credit provider app that unifies credit providers onto one platform.

 ## Features